sputnikus/cmdoro/README.rst

 CMDoro: Pomodoro for your shell
 ===============================

 CMDoro is dead simple Pomodoro timer for your shell.
-Currently is completely untested, in some kind of alpha stage (doesn't even has setup.py and stuff)
+Currently is completely untested, in some kind of beta (0.1) stage (doesn't even has setup.py and stuff)

 How to get it running